Kyrie Irving: 2017–2018: Season-ending injury

-On November 20, 2017, he scored 10 of his season-high 47 points in overtime as the Celtics rallied from a double-digit deficit to beat the Dallas Mavericks 110–102, extending their winning streak to 16 games.
+On November 20, 2017, Irving scored 10 of his season-high 47 points in overtime as the Celtics rallied from a double-digit deficit to beat the Dallas Mavericks 110–102, extending their winning streak to 16 games.
 The streak ended at 16 games with a loss to the Miami Heat two days later.
-On January 21, 2018, he scored 40 points in a 103–95 loss to the Orlando Magic.
+On January 21, 2018, Irving scored 40 points in a 103–95 loss to the Orlando Magic.
 The Celtics had accumulated a 34–10 record by mid-January, but their loss to Orlando was their season-worst third straight defeat.
-On January 27, 2018, he scored 37 points on 13-for-18 shooting with five 3-pointers in a 109–105 loss to the Golden State Warriors.
-On February 28, 2018, Irving helped the Celtics improve to 4–0 following the All-Star break with a 134–106 win over the Charlotte Hornets.
+On January 27, he scored 37 points on 13-for-18 shooting with five three-pointers in a 109–105 loss to the Golden State Warriors.
+On February 28, Irving helped the Celtics improve to 4–0 following the All-Star break with a 134–106 victory over the Charlotte Hornets.
 Irving led Boston with 34 points, making 13 of 18 shots overall and going 4-for-6 from three-point range in the first three quarters.
-On March 24, 2018, he was ruled out for three to six weeks after undergoing a minimally-invasive procedure to remove a tension wire in his left knee.
-Less than two weeks later, he was ruled out for the entire postseason, with a recovery time of four to five months, after another procedure was scheduled to remove two screws from his patella that were inserted in 2015 to repair a fracture he suffered during that year's NBA Finals.
+On March 24, he was ruled out for three to six weeks after undergoing a minimally-invasive procedure to remove a tension wire in his left knee.
+Less than two weeks later, Irving was ruled out for the entire postseason, with a recovery time of four to five months, after another procedure was scheduled to remove two screws from his patella that were inserted in 2015 to repair a fracture he suffered during that year's NBA Finals.
+Without Irving, Boston would reach the Conference Finals, before losing to his former team, the Cavaliers, in seven games.